Jubilant FoodWorks: Acquisitions

-On 1 January 2021, Jubilant FoodWorks purchased a 10.76% stake in Barbeque Nation Hospitality Limited for ₹92 crore.
+On 1 January 2021, Jubilant FoodWorks purchased a 10.76% stake in Barbeque Nation for ₹92 crore.
 The company acquired a 35% stake in Mumbai-based food tech startup Thrive for ₹24.75 crore in October 2021.

 On 19 February 2021, the company announced that it would acquire complete ownership of Netherlands-based Fides Food Systems Coöperatief UA for £24.80 million through its subsidiary Jubilant Foodworks Netherlands BV.
-The acquisition marks Jubilant FoodWorks entry into the Eurasian market.
 Fides held a 32.81% stake in DP Eurasia NV, which is the master franchisee for Dominos Pizza in Turkey, Russia, Azerbaijan and Georgia.
-Jubilant Foodworks announced that it had acquired an additional 6.98% stake in DP Eurasia (or 10,146,964 ordinary shares at a price of 95 pence per share), taking its total stake in the company to 39.79%.
-Jubilant announced the completion of the merger of Fides Food Systems Coeratief UA with Jubilant Foodworks Netherlands BV on 2 March 2022, and stated that it now owned 41.32% of DP Eurasia NV.
+In November 2021, Jubilant Foodworks acquired an additional 6.98% stake in DP Eurasia, taking its total stake in the company to 39.79%.
+Jubilant merged Fides Food Systems Coeratief UA with Jubilant Foodworks Netherlands BV on 2 March 2022, and stated that it now owned 41.32% of DP Eurasia NV.

 Domino's Pizza

 India

 The first Domino's Pizza in India opened in New Delhi in January 1996.
 India surpassed the United Kingdom to become Domino's second-largest market in December 2014, behind the United States.
 Domino's Pizza operates 1,995 stores across 421 Indian cities as of September 2024.

 Domino's began accepting online orders in 2011, and online orders accounted for approximately 18-20% of total sales by December 2013.
 On 19 March 2014, the 700th Domino's Pizza outlet was opened at HUDA City Centre metro station in Sector-29, Gurugram, Haryana.
 The company opened 47 new restaurants between January–March 2014 and 150 outlets in the 2013–2014 financial year.
 Domino's opened its 1000th outlet at Unity One Mall, Janakpuri, Delhi in January 2016.

 In May 2016, the Centre for Science and Environment (CSE) reported that Domino's pizza bread was laced with toxins and carcinogens such as potassium bromate and potassium iodate.
 Potassium bromate is a category 2B carcinogen, meaning it can cause cancer.
 Potassium bromate was banned in India in June 2016.
 In 2017, a customer in Delhi claimed to have found live bugs in Domino's Pizza seasoning sachets.
 A video of the same went viral.
 This prompted Domino's to stop giving seasoning sachets for some time.
 When they restarted, they changed the packing from transparent to opaque.